Post-Master's DNP Admissions

 - 4. Purpose and goals statement

 - What specifically are your academic and career goals for which the DNP program will prepare you best?
-How will preparation in the DNP program help you realize your goals?

 - 5. Online interview

 You are required to complete and interview through an online portal called HireVue, during which you will be recorded answering a brief selection of questions regarding your interests and goals in the field of nursing and the DNP program.
 This interview can be recorded at any time.
 However, we ask that you do so only after you have completed and submitted an application.
 Further details, instructions, and links to the online portal can be found here.